 At night the tower is illuminated by flood lights where the entire lake region also comes to life with night life.
-Being the capital of Vietnam, Hanoi is also home to several Government buildings, with several of such buildings prominently situated around the Lake too, distinguished by their large country flags.
+Being the capital of Vietnam, Hanoi is also home to several Government buildings.
+Notably, there are several of such official buildings prominently situated around the Lake too, distinguished by their large country flags.

 The Old Quarters

-Since the early trading days, at the beginning of the 20th century Hanoi consisted of the “36 streets”, the citadel, and some of the newer French buildings south of Hoàn Kiếm lake, most of which are now part of present Hoàn Kiếm district.
-Each of these streets are famous for its specializations in trades such as traditional medicine and local handicrafts, including silk shops, bamboo carpenters, and metal smiths.
+Since the early trading days, at the beginning of the 20th century Hanoi consisted of the “36 streets”.
+The citadel, and some of the newer French buildings south of Hoàn Kiếm lake, are now part of present Hoàn Kiếm district.
+Moreover, each of these streets are famous for its specializations in trades such as traditional medicine and local handicrafts, including silk shops, bamboo carpenters, and metal smiths.
 These streets makes up the core of the Old Quarters here see merchants and households coming together for trade, each specializing in their own respective field of trade.

-The street names today still reflect these specializations, although few of them remain exclusively in their original commerce which you can still find on a stroll through the criss-crossing streets of the Old Quarters.
+The street names today still reflect these specializations.
+You can still find some stores retaining exclusively their original nature of commerce.
+You can still find on a stroll through the criss-crossing streets of the Old Quarters.

 Food and Night Markets

 Every Friday, Saturday, and Sunday evening, a night market in the heart of the Old Market district opens for business.
-The night market starts off from Hàng Giấy street from the Hang Dau Water Tank (Bốt nước Hàng Đậu, a historical landmark), with lines of open air-stores down the road through Đồng Xuân Market, and running all down to Hàng Đào road towards the Sword Lake.
+The night market starts off from Hàng Giấy street from the Hang Dau Water Tank (Bốt nước Hàng Đậu, a historical landmark).
+Here, lines of open air-stores fill the entire road through Đồng Xuân Market and running all down to Hàng Đào road towards the Sword Lake area.

-The night market stores are setup right on the middle of the roads, converting them essentially into a pedestrian road hawking a variety of clothing, souvenirs and food.
-With the exception of high-end malls such as the Trang Tien Plaza along Trang Tien street, large malls are rare in Hanoi, and the Hoàn Kiếm district is where you can mostly find most of the mainstream shopping in Hanoi, particularly a choice of the locals too.
-Here you find mostly small family-owned stores selling goods of the trade.
+The night market stores are setup right on the middle of the roads.
+Hence, converting them essentially into a pedestrian road hawking a variety of clothing, souvenirs and food.
+With the exception of high-end malls such as the Trang Tien Plaza along Trang Tien street, large malls are rare in Hanoi.
+It is the Hoàn Kiếm district here where you can mostly find most of the mainstream shopping in Hanoi.
+The location is particularly a choice favorite of the locals too.
+The draw being mostly small family-owned stores selling goods of the trade at really good prices.